BasicPrimitives/javascript/apireference/algorithms.md

  `loopNeighbours(thisArg, itemid, onItem)`

-Loops through the node neighbours of the family structure level by level
+Loops through the node neighbors of the family structure level by level

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |